ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 **I definitely needed to change things up.**

 I must note that these changes weren't applied overnight.
-Since the codebase was in such poor shape, considering it was my landing strip into the Node.js continent, that I decided a full rewrite would've been more beneficial.
+The codebase was in such poor shape, _considering it was my landing strip into the Node.js continent_, that I decided a full rewrite would've been more beneficial than attempting to fix what I had.
 The only code that lived through the rewrite was [campaign][9], because it was extracted into its very own email-sending module, and [ultramarked][16], although it was adjusted to be leaner on the client-side.

 # Client-Side Rendering?